Learn the mission, goals, and objectives of D'Youville's coordinated program in Dietetics.

 Prepare graduates who demonstrate a commitment to professional growth, lifelong learning and service to the profession and community.

-- At least 20% of respondents to the graduate survey will report participating in at least one community service activity (such as board/committee membership, volunteering, program presentation).
+- At least 20% of respondents to the alumni survey will report participating in at least one community service activity (such as board/committee membership, volunteering, program presentation).

 - At least 30% of respondents to the alumni survey will report that they have at least initiated additional professional training or credentials, such as enrolling in an education program, obtaining a certification, or receiving state certification or licensure.